LVMH opens $894 million luxury shopping destination in Paris

 French writer Émile Zola used similar language to describe the fictional department store setting he invented for his 1883 book "The Ladies' Paradise" with the help of his writer and architect friend Jourdain who provided conceptual sketches.
 The department store was a bazaar that replaced churches, he wrote, and became the Parisian woman's new religion.

-Neither Zola nor Jourdain knew at the time that, a few years following the book's publication, businessman Ernest Cognacq would ask Jourdain to help him expand the retail store he had opened in 1870 at Pont Neuf, called La Samaritaine, into the city's biggest shopping destinations.
+Neither Zola nor Jourdain knew at the time that, a few years following the book's publication, businessman Ernest Cognacq would ask Jourdain to help him expand the retail store he had opened in 1870 at Pont Neuf, called La Samaritaine, into the city's biggest shopping destination.

 In its early 20th century heyday, the department store spanned four stores and took up an entire city block to become the biggest in Paris at 538,200 square feet, attracting a working and middle class clientele for its affordable prices and variety of goods.
 Today, the restoration of the main department store overlooking the Seine is the smallest and, perhaps most selective among its competition, with a floor space of 215,280 square feet.
 Overall, the store is home to 600 brands, 50 of which will be exclusive to Samaritaine Paris Pont-Neuf.